 How proteotoxicity in one tissue is recognized by distant tissues?

 What are the molecular mechanisms that are involved in communicating the stress and priming a stress response?

 We would like to answer these questions using C.elegans as model system.

-The Caenorhabditis elegans is an ideal model organism to study aging, stress response and protein quality control because of its short lifespan (3 weeks), limited number of cells, transparent body, easy genetic manipulation and most importantly, conservation of genes and pathways implicated human aging and diseases. [more]
+The Caenorhabditis elegans is an ideal model organism to study aging, stress response, and protein quality control because of its short lifespan (3 weeks), a limited number of cells, transparent body, easy genetic manipulation and most importantly, conservation of genes and pathways implicated in human aging and diseases. [more]

 A Brief Introduction to C. elegans (by OpenWorm)

-Before joining IIT-Mandi as a faculty, Dr. Prasad worked with Prof. Ulrich HARTL at Max-Planck Institute for Biochemistry, Germany, where he got trained in the filed of protein homeostasis.
-He also involved in establishing and leading C.elegans facility.
+Before joining IIT-Mandi as a faculty, Dr. Prasad worked with Prof. Ulrich HARTL at Max-Planck Institute for Biochemistry, Germany, where he got trained in the field of protein homeostasis.
+He was also involved in establishing and leading the C. elegans facility.

-He received his PhD from University of Fribourg, Switzerland (where he was introduced to C.elegans work).
+He received his PhD from the University of Fribourg, Switzerland (where he was introduced to C. elegans work).

-He obtained his MSc from School of Biotechnology, Madurai Kamaraj University. [more]
+He obtained his MSc from the School of Biotechnology, Madurai Kamaraj University. [more]

 175005, Himachal Pradesh